LonelessCodes/trixiebot/README.md

 * node.js v12.x
 * graphicsmagick
 * ffmpeg
-* mongodb
+* mongodb 4.2

 so make sure to have those installed before working with Trixie.
-There's a `install.sh` in the project's root that could help with installing what you need if you're on Ubuntu 18.04.

 Also, this should be obvious, but for Trixie to work you will need a Discord API key and a bot user account.

-Now clone the repository to your machine and install the dependencies.
+Now clone the repository to your machine, install the dependencies and transpile the source files.

 ```
 git clone https://github.com/LonelessCodes/trixiebot.git
 cd trixiebot
 npm install
+npm run build
 ```

 This might take one or more minutes, depending on your internet connection and the speed of your machine.